The Sunshine Coast Healthcare Auxiliary Thrift Store

 We so appreciate your support!

-Please do not dump furniture near our dumpster as it costs US money to have it taken away!
+Please do not dump furniture as we have to pay for it to be taken away!

 A Brief History of the Thrift Store